Contra (video game)

-is a 1987 run and gun game developed and published by Konami for arcades.
+is a 1987 run and gun video game developed and published by Konami for arcades.
 A home version was released for the Nintendo Entertainment System in 1988, along with ports for various home computer formats, including the MSX2.
 The arcade and computer versions were localized as Gryzor in Europe, and the NES version as Probotector in the PAL region.

 The arcade game was a commercial success worldwide, becoming one of the top four highest-grossing dedicated arcade games of 1987 in the United States.
 The NES version was also a critical and commercial success, with Electronic Gaming Monthly awarding it for being the Best Action Game of 1988.
 Several Contra sequels were produced following the original game.

 Gameplay

 Bill and Lance attacking the second base in the arcade version.

 Overview

 Contra employs a variety of playing perspectives, which include a standard side view, a pseudo-3D view (in which the player proceeds by shooting and moving towards the background, in addition to left or right) and a fixed screen format (in which the player has their gun aimed upwards by default).
 Up to two people can play simultaneously, with one player as Bill (the blond-haired commando wearing a white tank top and blue bandana), and the other player as Lance (the shirtless dark-haired commando with a red bandana).